The Wadi Rum Desert

 Welcome to Jordan

-We will meet you at the airport in Amman and transfer you to your hotel where (depending on your arrival time) you will meet your guide and the rest of your group.
+We will meet you at the airport in Amman and transfer you to your hotel.
 For the remainder of the day you will have free time to explore.
 You can order food at the hotel or why not head out into the city to find a local restaurant.
 The cuisine in Jordan is superb!

 • Transport: Private transfer (1 hour)